 - first month’s rent (less the holding deposit)

-- Security deposit (capped at 5 weeks rent).
+- Security deposit (capped at 5 weeks rent)

-Your Security deposit will be secure and protected in a government backed scheme as Bowes Mitchell are members of The Tenancy Deposit Scheme to satisfy this legal requirement.
+Your Security deposit will be secure and protected in a government backed scheme as Bowes Mitchell are members of The Deposit Protection Scheme to satisfy this legal requirement.
 Non managed deposits should be registered by the Landlord normally with The Deposit Protection Service or one of the other government backed schemes.

 Most properties have a related schedule of condition & contents, which is generally known as an Inventory which prepares for the end of the Tenancy at the beginning!